gitbrent/PptxGenJS/README.md

 ```

 Saving multiple Presentations:
-In order to generate a new, unique Presentation, one would just grab a new instance of the library, then add objects and save as normal.
+* In order to generate a new, unique Presentation just create a new instance of the library then add objects and save as normal.

 ```javascript
 var pptx = new PptxGenJS();